 - Unplug the LCD ribbon cable to make room for connecting the BLTouch wiring.

 - Connect the 2×3 pin ISP connector to the other end of the included USB ribbon cable.
-The ISP connector allows external devices like a laptop to connect with your 3D printer.
+The ISP connector allows external devices like laptops to connect with your 3D printer.

 - Plug the ISP connector into the 2×3 ISP port on the Ender 3 mainboard.
 The connector is located beside the LCD connector.
 Note: Make sure you connect the side that reads “VCC” with the opposite side facing away (“GND”).